-- What is fever and why does it occur?
+- What is fever and why does it occur

-- What is the normal body temperature and how to measure it?
+- What is the normal body temperature and how to measure it

-- How to manage fever ?
+- How to manage fever

-Method: Demonstration and Discussion
+METHOD: Demonstration, Discussion

-Material: Thermometer, piece of cloth and mannequin to demonstrate tepid water sponging
+MATERIAL: Thermometer, piece of cloth and mannequin to demonstrate tepid water sponging

-- Start by discussing with participants that all of them must have experienced having fever.
+- 1. Start by discussing with participants that all of them must have experienced having fever.
 We all perceive fever to be an increase in body temperature.
 Sometimes it gets cured on its own in short course while in certain other cases people seek treatment, when it is associated with a serious disease like malaria or flu.
 You can ask the participants to add examples of illnesses from their personal experience when they sought treatment for fever for themselves or their family members. - 2.
 Explain to the participants that fever is a common symptom of a disease and not a disease in itself. - 3.
 Show the participants a thermometer and tell them that this is the device used to measure body temperature and they must have seen it before.
 Tell them about the normal body temperature.
 Briefly demonstrate how the temperature is measured and tell the participant that they will learn the skill of measuring temperature in their next training. - 4.
+Tell them that it is important to look for danger signs such as: cough, ear discharge, chills, stiff neck, rash and diarrhea etc. These signify an acute illness that needs immediate referral.
+Trainers should show them how to look for stiff neck. - 5.
 It is important to tell the ASHAs that in case they are approached for managing fever in pregnant women, new borns and children below five years of age they should advise referral to an ANM or to the closest health care facility.
-They should attempt management of fever in all these cases only after it has been taught to them in detail in their next round of training. - 5.
-Tell them that it is important to look for danger signs such as: cough, ear discharge, chills, stiff neck, rash and diarrhea etc. These signify an acute illness that needs immediate referral.
-Trainers should show them how to look for stiff neck. - 6.
-For children above five years of age and adults they can manage as per the text described in Page 56 of the Induction Module. - 7.
-Discuss the management of fever associated with self- limiting infections as per the section on fever in Induction Module (Page No. 55).
-Trainer can also demonstrate tepid water sponging on the mannequin.

-8. Discuss the doses of paracetamol for individuals 5 years of age and above given on page 140-141 of the Induction Module.
-Discuss and drill what is the dose of paracetamol they would need to give for different age groups.
+They should attempt management of fever in all these cases only after it has been taught to them in detail in their next round of training. - 6.
+For children above five years of age and adults they can manage as per the text described in Page 49 of the Induction Module. - 7.
+Discuss the management of fever associated with self-limiting infections as per the section on fever on page 49 in Induction Module.
+Trainer can also demonstrate tepid water sponging on the mannequin. - 8.
+Discuss the doses of paracetamol for individuals 5 years of age and above given on page 137-138 of the Induction Module.
+Discuss and emphasize what is the dose of paracetamol they would need to give for different age groups.
 You could actually distribute a few tablets and make them wrap the correct dose for a particular age group in a piece of paper.

-In a high malaria area chloroquine or equivalent drug will need to be given.
+9. In a high malaria area chloroquine or equivalent drug will need to be given.
 Tell the participants that Malaria will be covered in subsequent sessions.

-Section 6.2 Pain, Common Cold and Cough
+Section 6.2: Pain, Common Cold and Cough

-What is pain and what does it signify?
+- What is pain and what does it signify

-What is ASHAs role in pain relief?
+- What is ASHAs role in pain relief

-How to deal with common cold and cough?
+- How to deal with common cold and cough

-Material: Board, marker pen and notebook
+MATERIAL: Board and marker pen, notebooks